datamllab/rlcard/README.md

 *  **QQ Group**: Join our QQ group 665647450.
 Password: rlcardqqgroup

 **News:**
+*   Our package is used in [PettingZoo](https://github.com/PettingZoo-Team/PettingZoo).
+Please check it out!
 *   We have released RLCard-Showdown, GUI demo for RLCard.
 Please check out [here](https://github.com/datamllab/rlcard-showdown)!
 *   Jupyter Notebook tutorial available!
 We add some examples in R to call Python interfaces of RLCard with reticulate.
 See [here](docs/toy-examples-r.md)
 *   Thanks for the contribution of [@Clarit7](https://github.com/Clarit7) for supporting different number of players in Blackjack.
 We call for contributions for gradually making the games more configurable.
 See [here](CONTRIBUTING.md#making-configurable-environments) for more details.